 |Nonresponse follow-up||May 2013 – Aug.
 2013|

-NATES-NHES Feasibility Study.
+NHES Feasibility Study.
 The NCES National Household Education Surveys (NHES) program originally used a random-digit-dialing (RDD) telephone administration, and included a survey on adult education.
 In recent years, however, the RDD methodology had produced low response rates, particularly for the adult education survey.
 As a result, the NHES program has redesigned many of its surveys for a mail-out methodology.
-The adult education survey was not part of this NHES redesign, which presents the opportunity to implement NATES as the new “adult education” component of the NHES program.
+The adult education survey was not part of this NHES redesign, which presents the opportunity to use GEMEnA’s work to support a new “adult education” component in the NHES program.
 Merging these efforts involves changes to the NHES household screener instruments, sampling design, and mail-out procedures.
-To test the feasibility of this merger, a new NATES instrument will be administered as part of a larger NHES feasibility study in early 2014.
-Prior to that administration, we are redesigning the NATES instrument based on findings from work in Strands 2 and 3 (i.e., certificate and participation focus groups and cognitive interviews, and the NATES response rate study).
+To test the feasibility of this merger, a new survey instrument, based on the full scope of GEMEnA work in strands 1-3, will be administered as part of a larger NHES feasibility study in early 2014.
+Within NHES, the new survey instrument is again named the Adult Training and Education Survey (ATES).

-The schedule for the NATES-NHES feasibility study is:
+The schedule for the NHES feasibility study is:

 |Main data collection||January – July 2014|

 If the NHES feasibility study proves successful, NCES anticipates a full-scale administration of ATES in the 2015 NHES, with an expected public data release in 2016.